Working Men's Club © Andy Nicholson

 Working Men‘s Club

 They are often called a post-punk band, but that falls far short: the song "Valleys", for example, makes you think of the band "Neu!" at first and then gets a cool goth sheen.
-"White Rooms and People" has that outsized New Wave yearning at first, then tips briefly into the noughties indie school, flashes the brash intelligence of Pulp, and then turns it up to New Wave once again in the chorus.
-"Cook a Coffee," on the other hand, is noisy, stoic, snotty, punky, and has more of an Idles vibe.
+"White Rooms and People" initially has that outsized New Wave yearning, then tips briefly into the noughties indie school, flashes the brash intelligence of Pulp, and then turns to New Wave once again in the chorus.
+"Cook a Coffee," on the other hand, is noisy, stoic, snotty, punky and has more of an Idles vibe.
 The fact that this controlled ride through the styles makes absolute sense with Working Men's Club and convinces in every second - whether live or on record - is their greatest merit.

 An event by concertteam NRW.